Emeritus Professor Peter Smith

 Of course, there is a time inconsistency problem here.
 We tell the students that they must look for data as soon as possible… but we also tell them that they should think about the underlying economics of their topic first, in order that they know what data they will require.
 Without this proviso, the danger of data-mining is high.
 Students told to look for data early may well see what they can find, run a few regressions and then see if they can find a theory that will match their results.

-The availability of data via the internet has increased dramatically in recent years.
+There is a lot of data readily available on the internet.
 This brings good and bad news.
 The good news is that there are more data accessible on a wide range of economic topics that students can readily obtain.
 This expands the range of topics on which they can undertake empirical work – and they are aided and abetted in this by the software at their disposal to enable them to produce lots of results.
 The bad news is that the scope for doing foolish things and getting nonsense results is also much expanded.
 The ease of use of today’s software makes it very easy to produce results that go way beyond the competence and understanding of the students.
 Indeed, a key part of the supervisor’s role may be to rein in the over-enthusiastic student to ensure that the work undertaken is appropriate for the topic being investigated, and the reasonable ambition of the student given knowledge and understanding of statistical and/or econometric methodology.
 This reining in has to done in a sensitive way, so as not to discourage or dishearten.
 A fine line to tread.

 Provide web links to the most relevant data sources.